KenEkanem/KenEkanem/README.md

 I also write occasionally on [hashnode](https://fusedtechie.hashnode.dev/)

-- **💞 Collaboration:** I'm really into building communities and educating others about open source and, also actively seeking opportunities to collaborate on awesome Open Source projects.
+- **💞 Collaboration:** I am deeply committed to fostering communities and imparting knowledge about open source initiatives.
-Feel free to reach out to me if you have any exciting projects in mind!
+Actively on the lookout for opportunities to contribute to remarkable open source projects

 - **📫 Contact:** Drop me a mail at kennedyekanem@gmail.com, and I'd be thrilled to connect and discuss anything related to software development, open source, or tech in general.  🚀🚀